 The correct title of the mayor is 'The worshipful the mayor of the London Borough of Harrow'.
 The correct forms of verbal address are:

-- The mayor (male): Mr mayor.
+- The mayor (male): Mr Mayor.

 - The mayoress: Madam mayoress, or mayoress.
 It is incorrect to refer to the mayoress as the Lady mayoress.